Robert Sander: Career

 On April 26, 2019, President Trump announced his intent to nominate Sander as the Navy General Counsel.
 On September 9, 2019, his nomination was sent to the Senate.
 On October 29, 2019, a hearing on his nomination was held before the Senate Armed Services Committee.
 The Senate voted unanimously to confirm Sander on December 19, 2019.

-On October 17, 2022, Sander became a Partner in the Law Firm of Ward & Berry, PLLC in Tysons, VA, where he currently specializes in National Security Law, Investigations, Procurement Fraud, and Litigation.
+On September 1, 2023, Sander founded The Sander Group, PLLC in Alexandria, VA, which focuses on advising businesses and organizations on National Security and Government Contract related issues.
+Previously, Sander was a Partner in the Law Firm of Ward & Berry, PLLC in Tysons, VA.

 Prior to serving as Navy General Counsel, Sander was the Principal Deputy General Counsel of the Department of the Army from 2018 to 2020.
 From 2010 to 2018, Sander was a federal prosecutor with the U.S. Department of Justice, National Security Division, Counterterrorism Section.
 During this time he also served a detail to the Office of the Director of National Intelligence Office of General Counsel, and as a Special Assistant United States Attorney for the Eastern District of Pennsylvania.
 Previously, he was a prosecutor with the Montgomery County District Attorney's Office from 1999 to 2010, where he rose to become Chief of the Economic Crimes Unit and the Captain of the Narcotics Enforcement Team.

 Sander is also a Lieutenant Colonel in the United States Army Reserve Judge Advocate General’s Corps.